fiaisis/k8s/README.md

 Ensure the redpanda console in the kubernetes cluster points at these brokers, this changes happens in the relevant app in the gitops repository.

-# Kubernetes deployment for IR
+# Kubernetes deployment for FIA

 Requirements
 -------------